raycast/utils/docs/utils-reference/react-hooks/useCachedPromise.md

 - `options.onError` is a function called when an execution fails.
 By default, it will log the error and show a generic failure toast with an action to retry.
 - `options.onData` is a function called when an execution succeeds.
 - `options.onWillExecute` is a function called when an execution will start.
+- `options.failureToastOptions` are the options to customize the title, message, and primary action of the failure toast.

 ### Return